Not every child has the benefit of a loving, caring mother and father to teach them valuable lessons and help them navigate the ups and downs of life.

 To be eligible to become a foster parent, you:

-• Must be at least 21 years old and have lived in the community for at least six months; an active member of a local Christian church; married with a stable marriage for at least one year (married couples preferred); in good health (a physician’s statement is required).
+• Must be at least 21 years old and have lived in the community for at least six months; an active member of a local Christian church; married with a stable marriage for at least one year, or single living independently; in good health (a physician’s statement is required).

-• Must meet your county’s home safety requirements, have sufficient bedrooms, and reliable transportation.
+• Must meet your county’s home safety requirements, have sufficient bedrooms, and have reliable transportation.

 • Must demonstrate emotional stability and have supportive character references; be financially stable; be able to successfully pass background screening requirements (fingerprinting is required); agree to discipline without physical punishment; be willing to work with social workers/case workers, other professionals, and the child’s biological family; attend a 21-hour foster parent training class such as PRIDE, Passport 2 Parenting, Professional Parenting, etc.